tamarabartlett/zapier_code/PROJECT_SPEC.md

 There are three deliverables for this project:

 1. A small library to store and retrieve large files in Memcache
+- This library is in the file /memcached_lib/memcached_client.py
 2. An HTTP API that can be used to interact with the library
+- This is in app.py

 ## Specs